chuanconggao/extratools/docs/functions/tabletools.md

 - In default, the maximum number of columns `maxcols` in each candidate key is limited to `1` for efficiency.
 Specify larger number for more accurate results.

+- Each candidate key is a set of column IDs.

+!!! warning
+    The header must be removed for best result.

 !!! note
     A proper primary key is further selected from the candidate keys.